// Our Team

 Lunenburg County Sheriff’s Office

-VCPI is hiring for the positions of Content Development Specialist and Training Services Manager
+VCPI is hiring for the position of Content Development Specialist

 VCPI has the privilege of working with the best public-safety trainers, educators and subject-matter experts in the nation.
 These talented people dedicate their entire careers to public service, sharing decades of experience and expertise with us in the classroom and beyond.
 VCPI Faculty impact the public-safety profession on a daily basis, working hand-in-hand with our staff to deliver services which are current and focused on the issues relevant to the communities we serve.